 |

-variety of research activities are carried in my lab.
+activities are carried in my lab.

 Broadly, these fall under the category of biogeochemical processes in

-include studies of:
+have included studies of:

 - Manganese